Summary: Act 2: Prologue

 Analysis: Act 2: Prologue & Act 2: Scenes 1 & 2

 However he might have felt about Falstaff personally, Henry knew that Falstaff was a confirmed outlaw and thief and understood that keeping such a person close to the throne would not serve the larger needs of England.
-Along the same lines, it is likely that Henry conducts the execution of the traitorous noblemen as he does because he gives priority to his country’s stability over the stability of his personal relationships.
+Along the same lines, it is likely that Henry conducts the execution of the traitorous noblemen as coldly he does because he gives priority to his country’s stability over the stability of his personal relationships.
 He considers it of utmost importance to send a signal to the other nobles that the war is a deadly serious business and will be conducted as such.
 Henry shows kindness when he can, freeing the insignificant drunkard, but when the fates of nations are at stake, he knows that he must act from motives larger than his own personal feelings.
-To spare Scrope out of love would weaken the stability of the throne.
+To spare Scroop out of love would weaken the stability of the throne.
 This sense of responsibility and the necessity of acting justly underlies Henry’s apparent coldness.
 Henry himself later expounds upon this idea when he describes the pressures of living as a king.

 Read more about the ruthlessness of the good king as a theme.